mturkol/regressionBF/README.md

 linearReg_R2stat computes the BF (ratio between marginal likelihoods) by comparing a target regression model to the Null (intercept only).
-It can be used without having access to the full dataset, by utilizing only the ordinary R^2 (coeff. of determination) test statistic obtained as a result of the underlying regression design.
+It can be used without having access to the full dataset, by just utilizing the ordinary R^2 (coeff. of determination) test statistic obtained as a result of the underlying regression design.

-Methodology: Laplace approximation to BF under Zellner-Siow prior (on model params) as a mixture of g-priors is utilized.
+Methodology: Laplace approximation to BF under Zellner-Siow prior (on model parameters) as a mixture of g-priors is utilized.
 That is, an inverse-gamma IG(1/2, s^2*N/2) prior on 'g', where 's' as in (0,1] is the scale factor hyper-parameter.
-Based on user choice, numerical integration of the likelihood is carried out via Vectorized Adaptive Quadrature or High-Precision Numerical Integration using Variable-Precision Arithmetic.
+Based on user choice, Vectorized Adaptive Quadrature or high-precision numerical integration using Variable-Precision Arithmetic is utilized to integrate the likelihood.

 This repository provides the MATLAB implementation of the methodology covered in
 \[ [1](http://dx.doi.org/10.1080/00273171.2012.734737) \] &